bufbuild-ru/docs/docs/protovalidate/schemas/predefined-rules/index.md

 :::

 Because predefined rules are extensions, this file must use either `proto2` syntax or Protobuf 2023 Edition.
-You're free to import and use them within `proto3` files.Extensions are always qualified by the package within which they're defined.
+You're free to import and use them within `proto3` files.

+Extensions are always qualified by the package within which they're defined.
 In this example, it's assumed that predefined rules are defined in the same package as messages.
 In other cases, usage must qualify the package name of the extension.
 For example, `(buf.validate.field).float.(foo.bar.required_with_max)`

 ### Extend a rule message